 Caerleon has the only legionary barracks on show in Europe.
 In a grassy field west of the Museum, the remains of four long, narrow blocks of 12 pairs of rooms can be seen, each fronted by a veranda.
 There’s also a larger suite at the end where the Centurion would have lived, presumably in a bit more comfort than the rank and file soldiers.

 The National Roman Legion Museum has an active events programme throughout the year.
 It you’d like to see soldiers in Roman armour, experience Roman cooking, find out about Roman medicine or celebrate Saturnalia, the lively Roman midwinter festival, this is the place.
-Please note that the museum will be closed for essential repairs until Autumn 2019, so be sure to check before you visit.
+Subject to availability, please check before you visit.

 Search for more Roman historical sites and attractions across Wales.